When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

 - Is the page ranking?

-You want to take steps to make sure you keep the optimization and content that is making the page rank well.
+You want to take steps to make sure you keep the optimisation and content that is making the page rank well.

 Obviously if you rank for several terms and different pages address these better than having one page, consider improving the content on each page rather than merging them.